 Consequently, with the exception of iron overload where all the transferrin binding sites are occupied, non-transferrin-bound iron in the circulation is virtually nonexistent.
-The normal half-life of iron in the circulation is ~75 minutes.8 The absolute amount of iron released from transferrin per unit time is the plasma iron turnover (PIT).
-Radioactive tracer studies indicate at least 80% of the iron bound to circulating transferrin is delivered to the bone marrow and incorporated into newly formed erythrocytes.^{9,10} Other major sites of iron delivery include the liver, which is a primary depot for stored iron, and the spleen.
-Hepatic iron is found in both reticuloendothelial cells and hepatocytes.11
+The normal half-life of iron in the circulation is about 75 minutes.
+The absolute amount of iron released from transferrin per unit time is the plasma iron turnover (PIT).
+Radioactive tracer studies indicate that at least 80% of the iron bound to circulating transferrin is delivered to the bone marrow and incorporated into newly formed erythrocytes.
+Other major sites of iron delivery include the liver, which is a primary depot for stored iron, and the spleen.
+Hepatic iron is found in both reticuloendothelial cells and hepatocytes.
+11

-Iron is taken into cells by receptor-mediated endocytosis of monoferric and diferric transferrin.12-14 Receptors on the outer face of the plasma membrane bind iron-loaded transferrin with a very high affinity.
-The C-terminal domain of transferrin appears to mediate receptor binding.15 Diferric transferrin binds with higher affinity than monoferric transferrin or apo-transferrin.^{16,17} The dissociation constant (K_D) for bound diferric transferrin ranges from 10^{-7} M to 10^{-9} M at physiologic pH, depending on the species and tissue assayed.^{18,19} The K_D of monoferric transferrin is ~ 10^{-6} M. The concentration of circulating transferrin is ~ 25μ M. Therefore, cellular transferrin receptors ordinarily are fully saturated.
+Iron is taken into cells by receptor-mediated endocytosis of monoferric and diferric transferrin. $^{12-14}$ Receptors on the outer face of the plasma membrane bind iron-loaded transferrin with a very high affinity.
+The C-terminal domain of transferrin appears to mediate receptor binding.
+15 Diferric transferrin binds with higher affinity than monoferric transferrin or apotransferrin.
+16,17 The dissociation constant (K_d) for bound diferric transferrin ranges from 10^{-7} M to 10^{-9} M at physiologic pH, depending on the species and tissue assayed.
+18,19 The K_d of monoferric transferrin is approximately 10^{-6} M. The concentration of circulating transferrin is about 25 mM.
+Therefore, cellular transferrin receptors ordinarily are fully saturated.

-After binding to its receptor on the cell surface, transferrin is rapidly internalized by invagination of clathrin-coated pits with formation of endocytic vesicles.^{20,21} Following internalization into endosomes, the transferrin-receptor complex is subjected to a drop in endosomal pH (pH lowered to 5.5),^{22,23} which weakens the association between iron and the transferrin.
-With the assistance of an oxidoreductase, the bound iron is then reduced from the Fe3+ state to Fe2+, leading to the release of the iron from the transferrin receptor also play a role in this iron release.^{26,27}
+After binding to its receptor on the cell surface, transferrin is rapidly internalized by invagination of clathrin-coated pits with formation of endocytic vesicles.
+Following internalization into endosomes, the transferrin-receptor complex is subjected to a drop in endosomal pH (pH lowered to 5.5), 22,23 which weakens the association between iron and the transferrin.
+With the assistance of an oxidoreductase, the bound iron is then reduced from the Fe3+ state to Fe2+, leading to the release of the iron from the transferrin.
+Calculus Conformational changes in the transferrin receptor also play a role in this iron release.
+Calculus C

-Following the release of iron, receptor-bound apo-transferrin recycles to the cell surface rather than being transported to lysosomes for degradation.
-The neutral pH at the cell surface promotes the release of the apo-transferrin from its receptor,15 where it can again circulate and bind additional iron to undergo further rounds of iron delivery to cells.^{13,22,23} The average transferrin molecule, with a half-life of eight days, may be used up to one hundred times for iron delivery.28 apo-transferrin with iron), the following procedure can be followed.
-The apo-transferrin is mixed with 2% of its mass in ferrous ammonium sulfate hexahydrate (Catalog Number F3754) in sodium carbonate buffer, pH 5.9, for 1.5 hours.
-The pH is then raised to 8.5 with sodium carbonate and the solution is mixed for an additional 1.5-2 hours.
+Following the release of iron, receptor-bound apotransferrin recycles to the cell surface rather than being transported to lysosomes for degradation.
+The neutral pH at the cell surface promotes the release of the apo-transferrin from its receptor, 15 where it can again circulate and bind additional iron to undergo further rounds of iron delivery to cells. ^{13,22,23} The average transferrin molecule, with a half-life of eight days, may be used up to one hundred times for iron delivery.
+28

+To form holo-transferrin (i.e., to saturate apotransferrin with iron), the following procedure can be followed.
+The apo-transferrin is mixed with 2% of its mass in ferrous ammonium sulfate hexahydrate (Product No. F 3754) with sodium carbonate buffer, pH 5.9, for 1.5 hours.
+The pH is then raised to 8.5 with sodium carbonate and the solution is mixed for an additional 1.5 - 2 hours.
 The sample is then dialyzed against water to remove the buffer salts.